 Are you curious about learning in the online environment?
 Would you like to take an online class, but feel that you need more information?
 Discover more about learning in the online environment, the skills and technologies that are required, as well as some helpful tips on how to become a successful online student.

-If you have an aptitude for languages and cultures and you are fascinated with the meanings people are attempting to convey, the field of ASL/English Interpreting may be right for you!
-The Interpreter Training Program at Troy University is a four-year Bachelor of Science degree program, available online and on campus, offering students an opportunity to pursue a career in interpreting between users of English and American Sign Language.
+Do you have a love for languages and cultures?
+If you are a strong communicator with a passion for sharing information, the field of ASL/ English interpreting may be right for you!
+TROY’s interpreter training program is a four-year Bachelor of Science degree program available online and on campus.
+By becoming an interpreter training program major, you’ll have the opportunity to pursue a career in interpreting between users of English and American Sign Language.

-Troy University’s ITP also offers an American Sign Language (ASL) minor.
-A minor in ASL can be a benefit for any major, such as nursing, rehabilitation, psychology, education and criminal justice.
-Students will become more marketable with ASL listed as a skill.
-The ASL minor consists of six courses of foundation ASL and basic knowledge of the profession of interpreting.
+Troy University’s ITP also offers an American Sign Language (ASL) minor, which can benefit any student’s chosen major, especially students majoring in nursing, rehabilitation, psychology, education and criminal justice.
+Students can become more marketable with ASL listed as a skill.
+TROY’s ASL minor consists of six courses of foundation ASL and basic knowledge of the profession of interpreting.

-Beginning Fall 2013, the Interpreter Training Program will initiate the Master Mentor Program as a dual track for nationally certified, experienced interpreters.
-Upon graduation, students who pursue this track will receive a degree in Interpreter Training and a Master Mentor Certificate.
+The College of Education also offers the Master Mentor Program as a dual track for nationally certified, experienced interpreters.
+Upon graduation, students who have pursued this track will receive a degree in interpreter training as well as a Master Mentor certificate.
+This program is also available to students as a continuing education unit (CEU) in a non-degree seeking alternative.

-In order to officially enter the ITP and begin taking skills-based courses, students must have a:
+In order to officially enter the interpreter training program and begin taking skillsbased courses, you must have: